Is Matlab Free?

 2. MATLAB Working Environment

-This comprises of tools and facilities such as working with variables, importing/exporting dataset in your workspace.
+This comprises tools and facilities such as working with variables and importing/exporting datasets in your workspace.

 3. Handle Graphics

 This is high-level commands available in MATLAB for 2-D & 3-D visualizations, animation, image processing, and presentation graphics.
 Low-level commands are also available to make you capable of customizing the appearance of the graph.